MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/user-and-shared-mailboxes/cannot-add-room-or-resource-mailbox.md

 ---
 title: Name error when adding a Room or Resource mailbox
-description: Provides workarounds for an issue that prevents a user from adding a cross-forest Room or Resource mailbox in Office 365 hybrid.
+description: Provides workarounds for an issue that prevents a user from adding a cross-forest Room or Resource mailbox in Microsoft 365 hybrid.
 author: simonxjx
 ms.author: v-six
 manager: dcscontentpm